welagedara/welagedara.github.io/_posts/2018-07-07-ci-and-cd-demo.md

 meta: "CI and CD"
 ---

-I wanted to demostrate how all bits and pieces fit together in an environment with microservices.
+I wanted to demonstrate how all pieces fit together in an environment with microservices.
 This is that [demo][source].

 I am going to use `Consul`, `Registrator`, `HAProxy`, `Jenkins` and all other good stuff.
 A huge Thank You goes to the folks in the Open Source Community who created the Docker Images and Documentation around them showing how to use them.

-If you want to see how the Load Balancer( HAProxy) starts routing traffic to a newly discovered service, I would suggesst going throgh `Consul` and `Registrator` Documentation.
+If you want to see how the Load Balancer( HAProxy) starts routing traffic to a newly discovered service, I would suggesst going through `Consul` and `Registrator` Documentation.

 So let's get started.